 The 2022 AML also provides that legal representatives, principal responsible persons, and directly responsible persons can be fined up to RMB1,000,000 if they are personally responsible for a monopoly agreement.
-Although it remains to be seen how actively SAMR would exercise such power, adding personal fines to its arsenal in itself proves China's resolution to enhance deterrence on antitrust violations.
+In March and May 2025, SAMR published two penalty decisions against individuals for their involvement and personal liability in horizontal agreements.
+These cases demonstrate that SAMR will not be shy away from imposing fines on individuals to deter antitrust violations.